 Genia has provided corporate training and marketing strategy development for clients like Jockey, LPGA, Chicago-Rockford Airport, Nielsen, Equifax, and Whole Foods.
 Genia wrote the social media training manual for TGI Fridays’ 300+ international restaurants and she’s been cited in publications written by the Federal Communications Commission on matters related to the importance of mobile marketing.

-Genia is also a public speaker who’s spoken for over 15 years on topics related to digital marketing trends, social media, entrepreneurship, community media, nonprofit management, Black women in business, and LGBT issues.
+Genia is also a public speaker who’s spoken for over 15 years on topics related to entrepreneurship, economic development, digital marketing trends, social media, community media, nonprofit management, improvements in mental health services, Black women in business, and LGBTQ community issues.

 Genia received a Bachelor’s degree from Beloit College (Beloit, WI) and an MBA from Cardinal Stritch University (Milwaukee, WI).